-We declared cash dividends of \$0.41 per share in the first quarter of 2025 (\$32 million in aggregate).
+We declared cash dividends of \$0.41 per share in the first and second quarters of 2025 (\$64 million in aggregate).

 The declaration and payment of future dividends to holders of our common stock is at the discretion of our Board and depends upon many factors, including our financial condition, earnings, capital requirements of our business, covenants associated with certain debt obligations, legal requirements, regulatory constraints, industry practice and other factors that our Board deems relevant.